fangq/iso2mesh/README.txt

 (tested on Ubuntu 14.04 LTS, if you use another Linux distribution, the package names might be different)

+ gcc
+ cmake
  libcgal-dev
- clang
- cmake
+ libsuitesparse-dev
+ zlib1g-dev

 you can install these by

- sudo apt-get install libcgal-dev clang cmake
+ sudo apt-get install gcc cmake libcgal-dev libsuitesparse-dev zlib1g-dev

-on Ubuntu.
+on Ubuntu or Debian.
+If you use Fedora, you need to install the below packages

+ sudo dnf install cmake CGAL-devel SuperLU-devel blas-static gcc-c++ zlib-devel octave-devel

 == # Acknowledgement ==